 SHORT SUMMARY OF SCIENTIFIC LIFE

-Xènia Juan Díaz (Barcelona, 1992) is degreed in Environmental Science (Universitat Autònoma de Barcelona, 2014) and MSc in Oceanography specialized in biogeochemistry (Universitat de Barcelona, 2015).
-She collaborated in the experimental and monitoring of an UASB reactor during her abroad degree’s experience in Leeuwarden (The Netherlands).
-During her MSc studies, she did an internship in the Labaqua company studying and modelling the impact of the waste water discharge offshore Barcelona, collaborating as well with the Marine Engineering Department of the Polytechnic University of Catalunya.
-After her MSc, she did an internship in the Woods Hole Oceanographic Institution (Massachusetts, USA) to assess the impact of the Fukushima marine Nuclear Power Plant Discharges in the ocean.
-Her task consisted in the analysis and discussion of the radioisotopes Sr-90 and Cs-137 in sea and ground water samples.
-She is currently a PhD student in Environmental Science and Technology and her research aims to improve the implementation of the autotrophic nitrogen removal at main-stream conditions in a pilot scale.
+Xènia Juan Díaz (Barcelona, 1992) holds a bachelor’s degree in Environmental Sciences (Universitat Autònoma de Barcelona, 2014) and MSc in Oceanography and Marine Management specialized in biogeochemistry (Universitat de Barcelona, 2015).
+During her MSc studies, she did an internship in the Labaqua company assessing and modelling the impact of wastewater discharges offshore Barcelona, collaborating with the Marine Engineering Department of the Polytechnic University of Catalunya.
+After her master studies, she went abroad for an internship in the Woods Hole Oceanographic Institution (Massachusetts, USA).
+Her work consisted of assessing the impact of different radioactive isotopes (Sr-90 and Cs-137) on the ocean derived from Fukushima nuclear power plant discharges.
+After coming back home, she got involved in the Environmental Science and Technology PhD program of the Universitat Autònoma de Barcelona.
+Her aim is now to study the feasibility of implementing the autotrophic nitrogen removal process in urban wastewater treatment plants (WWTPs).

 Xènia’s current research interests are: